Between 6,000-6,500 Pakistani terrorists in Afghanistan: UN report | International

 The Tehrik-e-Taliban Pakistan (TTP), a "large terrorist group present in Afghanistan", has claimed responsibility for various high-profile attacks in Pakistan and has facilitated others by Jamaat-ul-Ahrar and Lahskhar-e-Islam, the report said.
 It said that many former TTP militants have joined Islamic State in Iraq and the Levant - Khorasan (ISIL-K) and member states expect that the group and its various splinter groups will align themselves with ISIL-K.

 The monitoring team also estimates the current ISIL-K membership in Afghanistan at 2,200.
-The leader is sheikh Matiullah Kamahwal, previously the head of ISIL-K in Kunar.
-The leadership also includes Syrian national Abu Said Mohammad al-Khorasani and sheikh Abdul Tahir.
+The leader is sheik Matiullah Kamahwal, previously the head of ISIL-K in Kunar.
+The leadership also includes Syrian national Abu Said Mohammad al-Khorasani and sheik Abdul Tahir.
 The team was informed that two senior ISIL commanders, Abu Qutaibah and Abu Hajar al-Iraqi, have arrived in Afghanistan from the Middle East.

 The report said that ISIL-K continues to suffer losses in Kunar province, to where it moved from Nangarhar at the end of 2019.
 In April and May, the Afghan special forces conducted a series of countrywide operations that led to the arrest of the group's leaders, including Aslam Farooqi (also known as Abdullah Orokzai), the head of ISIL-K, his predecessor Zia ul-Haq (also known as Abu Omar Khorasani) and other senior members.